Live music. Smoky BBQ. Colorful murals. Millions of fuzzy, flying little bats. Uhh, what was that last bit?

 Although I’ve visited Austin a few times, most of my recommendations involve an overly aggressive defense of bats and a drooling description of the best BBQ I have ever eaten (which was at Salt Lick, FWIW).
 So I tapped someone with a LOT more expertise: a local!

-Today’s Guest Poster lives in Austin and knows all of its ins and outs, and she’s created the perfect itinerary for a weekend in Austin.
+Today’s contributing writer lives in Austin and knows all of its ins and outs, and she’s created the perfect itinerary for a weekend in Austin.
 So without further rambling, take it away, Shelley!

 Psst: Planning a trip to the South?
 Here are some other posts that you might find helpful:

-- 10 Enchanting Things to Do in Savannah, Georgia
+- 25 Sensational Things to Do in San Antonio, Texas

 - The Perfect 3-Day Itinerary for New Orleans, Louisiana